oracle-livelabs/em-omc/oci-database-management/dbmgmt-features/dbmgmt-features.md

 ## Task 2: Monitoring a Fleet of Databases

-1. On the left pane, click **Oracle Database** to navigate to the **Oracle Database Fleet Summary** page.
+1. On the left pane, click **Diagnostics & Management** and then **Oracle Database** to navigate to the **Oracle Database Fleet Summary** page.
 The dbmgmt-demo compartment is selected by default in the Compartment field.

      ![Fleet Summary](./images/oracle-fleet-summary.png "Fleet Summary")